What is a GPO?

 Vertical Market GPOs

-Vertical market GPOs serve a niche segment or industry and are usually created as a way for management or association groups to benefit their member companies.
+Vertical market GPOs serve a niche segment or industry and are usually created as a way for management groups to benefit their member companies.
 This type of GPO is commonly found in:

 - Healthcare GPOs